Celebrate Pi Day By Eating A Few Of LA's Best Pies

 27th Street Bakery

-Last month, the West L.A. treasure, which opened in 1947, was quietly sold.
-Fortunately, the new owners -- entertainment mogul Irving Azoff and his wife, Shelli -- have vowed to keep the counter-service spot the same.
+In 2019, the West L.A. treasure, which opened in 1947, was quietly sold.
+Fortunately, the new owners — entertainment mogul Irving Azoff and his wife, Shelli— vowed to keep the counter-service spot the same.
 That means Apple Pan regulars can rest assured that nothing about their beloved banana cream pie will change.
 Along with the apple, pecan and other cream pies, it'll hopefully stay on the menu for another 70 years.

-The restaurant opened in 1969 as a pie shop, which is probably why it has nearly 30 pies on the menu every day.
-The seasonal strawberry and peach pies are winners but the big show is their banana fudge pie.
-Four 'n 20 has a homey, communal feel thanks to small touches like daily newspapers and a basket of paperback books.
+Since we first published this list in 2019, Four 'n 20 closed its doors during the pandemicafter more than 40 hours serving terrific pies.
+The restaurant opened in 1969 as a pie shop, which is probably why it had nearly 30 pies on the menu every day.
+We will miss the seasonal strawberry and peach pies and especially their banana fudge pie.

 House of Pies

-2019 marks half a century of success for House of Pies, which continues to produce fresh pies, seven days a week, in the heart of Hipsterville.
-Fruit pies, cream pies, specialty pies -- they do it all.
-And not a single slice costs more than $5.
+House of Pies marked half a century of success in 2019 and continues to produce fresh pies, seven days a week, in the heart of Hipsterville.
+Fruit pies, cream pies, specialty pies — they do it all.
+And many slices of pie still cost less than $5.